 To access User showfile, start by ensuring that System Templates is inactive.
 Drives will then be listed across the top of the showfile list, with the internal drive shown as HD, and USB drives numbered in the order in which they were plugged in.
 Touch a drive to select it, using the arrow buttons to scroll the list if necessary.Notes:

 USB drives can be inserted into any of the USB ports on the console.
-There is one in the top-right of the control surface, one under each end of the front of the console, and four on the back of the console.
+There is one towards the top-right of the control surface (top left on L200), one under each end of the front of the console, and four on the back of the console.
 USB drives do not need to be ejected before being removed.

 USB drives should be used for file transfers (copy) only.
 Loading or saving showfiles directly to USB is not recommended due to the risk of drive removal mid-operation.
 If loading a showfile, copy it to the internal drive first and load from there.
 If saving a showfile, save to the internal drive initially and make a copy to the USB drive.